tisola/PUI2018_ti582/HW3_ti582/README.md

 # PUI 2018 HW #3

 This is the README file for my HW3 assignment.
-I worked on this assignment alone.
+I worked on the entirety of the HW3 assignment alone.

 ## Assignment 1